SK1793/IMDbClone/README.md

 2. [Composer](https://getcomposer.org/download))
 3. [Xammp](https://www.apachefriends.org/download.html) (For Server Side Programming, There are other options too but this is my choice)

-Initially, if xammp(or any other tool is installed) find the .sql file in the folder "database" i.e. 'imdbzclone.sql' and import it via Xammp.
+Initially, if xammp(or any other tool is installed) find the .sql file in the folder 'database' i.e. 'imdbzclone.sql' and import it via Xammp.

     git clone https://github.com/SK1793/IMDbClone.git